karkman/Physalia_EnvMetagenomics_2023/exercises.md

     -T 4
 ```

 Annotate single-copy core genes.
-These are used to give bins taxonomic annotations.
+These are used for taxonomic annotations of bins.

 ```bash
 anvi-run-scg-taxonomy \